 Throughout all these decades of its history, Domaćica has not changed so it is manufactured to a traditional recipe, with natural ingredients and no trans fats, and is covered in genuine Kraš chocolate.
 Precisely 23% of chocolate in Domaćica makes it so irresistible in numerous countries.

-In the beginning of 1920’s, another company started producing toast, biscuits, and waffles – Bizjak.
+At the beginning of the 1920s, another company started producing toast, biscuits, and waffles – Bizjak.
 In the following years, the competition in the market had been growing until finally in the 1950’s Union, Bizjak and few other smaller producers merged and began to operate under the new name Kraš.
-The name was taken in honour of Josip Kraš, a union leader and prominent Croatian communist who was killed in World War II.
+The name was taken in honour of Josip Kraš, a union leader and political activist who was killed in World War II.

 Foto: The first Kraš Bonbonnièra opened in Zagreb, 1952